raveclassic/injectable-ts/packages/core/README.md

 }
 ```

-The first thing that catches your eye is that API url is hardcoded.
+The first thing that might catch your eye is that API url is hardcoded.
-That's not an option, and we'd like to configure the instance of the service.
+That's not an option, and we'd like to configure the instance of this service.
 We have several options:

 - pass the url together with login and password - doesn't make the API very friendly
-- turn the service constant (`authService`) to a constructor (`newAuthService`) that would take the url in arguments - slightly better but we have to create a global instance somewhere in the root of the app and always reference that instance everywhere in the code
+- turn the service constant (`authService`) to a constructor (`newAuthService`) that would take the url in arguments - slightly better,
+  but we would have to create a global instance somewhere in the root of the app and always reference that instance everywhere in the code
 - inverse the control and inject the url via IoC

 So, the best option seems to rely on IoC.